PanShahbazian/BCFA/README.md

 ### Opening the App for the First Time

-If this is your first time opening the app, you might encounter a security warning from macOS' Gatekeeper, especially if the app is from an unidentified developer.
+If this is your first time opening the app, you might encounter a security warning from macOS' Gatekeeper.
 Here's how to bypass it:

 1. **Right-click** (or **Control-click**) on the `.app` file.
 2. Select **Open** from the context menu.